 Braking should be done with both brakes at the same time.
 Applying too much front brake might cause the rear wheel to lift off the ground, resulting in a loss of control.
 Applying too much rear brake might cause you to begin a skid.

 The majority of your bike’s braking power comes from the front brake – use it sparingly.
-Your rear brake can help slow you down gradually.
+Your rear brake can help to slow you down gradually.

 If you have to perform an emergency stop, apply the brakes smoothly and evenly to best control your speed.